 You can instantiate packed scenes normally and add them to the scene currently opened in the editor.
 Be sure to set the scene root as the owner of all the nodes created this way or the nodes won't be visible in the editor.

 If you are using

 tool improperly can yield many errors.
 It is advised to first write the code how you want it, and only then add the

 tool keyword to the top.
-Also make sure you divide your code into part that runs in editor and part that runs in game.
-This way you can find your bug easier.
+Also, make sure to separate code that runs in-editor from code that runs in-game.
+This way, you can find bugs more easily.